-According to a mutual understanding and agreement between the Greek Research and Technology Network (GRNET), the Academic Network (GUNet), the Aristotle University of Thessaloniki, the Agricultural University of Athens, the Democritus University of Thrace, the National Center for Research and Technological Development, the National Documentation Center, the National Technical University of Athens, the Ionian University, the University of the Aegean, the University of Thessaly, the University of Ioannina, the University of Crete, the Technical University of Crete, the TEI of Athens, Kalamata, Crete, Lamia, Messolonghi, Serres and other agencies of the Greek Academic and Research Community who will sign a Memorandum of Understanding (MoU), a Public Key Infrastructure (PKI) is created which will subsequently be referred to as the Hellenic Academic & Research Institutions Certification Authority (HARICA) acting as a Certification Services Provider (CSP).
-The memorandum is published on the website http://www.harica.gr/procedures.
+The Public Key Infrastructure (PKI) for the Hellenic Academic and Research Institutions is supported and operated by the Greek Universities Network GUNet as a service to its members - all the Universities and Technological Educational Institutions - for servicing the education and research in our country.
+This GUNet service, hereinafter referred to as the Hellenic Academic and Research Institutions Certification Authority (HARICA), acts as a Certification Services Provider (CSP).
 The development and initial operation of the service began as part of the Virtual Network Operations Center (VNOC) project, funded by the National Research Network - GRNET and continues under the supervision and funding of GUNet.
 Organizations involved in this Public Key Infrastructure unconditionally accept this Certificate Practice Statement / Certificate Policy and co-sign the previously mentioned Memorandum.